Huawei/soda_vmware_plugin/README.md

 III.
 Details

-    More details, please refer to each subdirectory doc.
+    For more details, please refer to each subdirectory.